yashabooj/GzFramework/README.md

 Note: Effect of procedural texturing is prominent when the default camera is used.
 Julia Set method is used to implement procedural texturing.

+### SHADING METHOD ###

+The current shading method has been set to Phong vertex normals interpolation shading.

 To change the shading method
 * Open Application6.cpp
 * Serch for 'interpStyle'